There are days to pretend you’re a princess. I think this qualifies…because that is a legit fairytale castle on a hill.

 - Horse-drawn carriage (faster than walking, though you still have to walk 10-15 minutes once it drops you off)

 When we got off the shuttle, we had some time before our tour, so we walked a few minutes walk down the trail, where Marienbrücke (Mary’s Bridge) hangs between two cliffs.
 Side note, if you’re running short on time, you can always double back here after your tour as well.

 We wallowed for a while in the stunning views of the castle.
 And the mountains and trees and Alpsee Lake in the background.
 But mostly the castle.

 I MEAN LOOK AT IT.

 If you’re afraid of heights, Marienbrücke might cause you some anxiety, but rest assured that the bridge will hold everyone’s weight and the views you’ll get are completely worth it!
-In fact, it was just renovated fairly recently.
+In fact, it was just renovated fairly recently (as of 2011).

 And I mean, the views while you’re waiting aren’t gross…

 The tour inside lasts less than an hour and costs about $15-17 USD (depending on the exchange rate).

 I deleted my pictures of the inside years ago because they weren’t any good…which I now regret.
 But the inside is basically a giant love letter to the composer Wagner.
 Mad King Ludwig was completely obsessed with his operas.
 The interior showcases incredibly ornate Gothic wood carvings everywhere, medieval themes, lots of gold inlay and rich, colorful paintings.
 It’s pretty over-the-top.

 When you’re done with your tour and have gazed your fill from Marienbrücke, you can either catch a shuttle back down or walk.
 It was a gorgeous day so we walked, and happened upon this lovely lady selling hot fresh donuts.
 Which I devoured in two seconds flat.
 Donuts are always the answer.